 Independent certification: The gold standard is third-party welfare auditing by groups like the Asian Captive Elephant Standards or Global Spirit.
 Camps that welcome these audits signal transparency and accountability.

-Quality over quantity: Ethical sanctuaries limit guest numbers and elephant workload, ensuring each animal has rest, space, and natural behaviors.
+Quality over quantity: Ethical sanctuaries limit guest numbers and elephant workload, ensuring each animal has rest, space, and natural behaviours.

 Community benefit: The best models support mahouts and local families, not just the resort, ensuring elephants remain part of living cultural traditions.